Western SARE: Professional Development Program Grants

 - Web-based courses

-Funding is capped at $75,000 per project.
+Projects with a scope beyond a single state or area are encouraged.
+Projects may be 1-to-3 years in length.
+Funding is capped at $75,000 total costs per project.
 Projects requesting significantly less than the maximum allowable amount generally have a greater likelihood of being funded.
 This is especially true if the geographic scope of the project includes only a single state.